Build Your Own Nourishing Soup Guide

 Step 1: Choose A Liquid Base

-If you prefer a creamy soup, including a splash of coconut milk, dairy milk, yogurt, or pureed vegetables can help create that consistency.
-Pureed vegetables like tomato, squash, carrots, and zucchini can create a thick, smooth and flavorful soup base on their own or combined with broth.
-If your base flavor seems strong, you can always add water to adjust the taste.
+If you prefer a creamy soup, try adding a splash of coconut milk, dairy milk, yogurt, or pureed vegetables to create the desired consistency.
+Pureed vegetables like tomatoes, squash, carrots, and zucchini can create a thick, smooth, and flavorful soup base on their own or combined with broth.

 Step 2: Pick Your Protein